 What is soy ‘milk’?

-Soy ‘milk’ is a plant-based alternative to dairy; it is made by soaking and grinding soy beans and may be made at home or bought commercially.
+Soy ‘milk’ is a plant-based alternative to dairy; it is made by soaking and grinding soya beans and can be made at home or bought commercially.
+Commercial soy ‘milk’ may include added ingredients such as sweeteners and salt, and also be fortified with nutrients such as vitamins B2, B12, D, calcium and iodine.

 Advertisement

-Discover our full range of health benefit guides, and check out some of our delicious soy ‘milk’ recipes from our vegan scones to our easy vegan pancakes.
+Discover our full range of health benefit guides, and check out some of our delicious soy ‘milk’ recipes from our vegan scones to easy vegan pancakes.

 Nutritional profile